Xilinx/IIoT-SPYN/README.md

 IIoT-SPYN is intended to work with the EDDP kit.
 Here is the link to purchase the kit: [EDDP Kit](https://shop.trenz-electronic.de/en/TEC0053-04-K1-EDDP-Motor-Control-Kit-with-Motor-Power-Supplies?c=476)

+After the FOC was running use the switch SW0 to activate the MPC.

 ## Quick Start for Arty-Z7-10